imamkb/npws/readme.md

 # News Portal Website(NPWS)

-During our odd semester, the college I currently study at taught us a subject called Software Engineering.
+During the 2018 odd semester, the college I currently study at taught us a subject called Software Engineering.
 For term work in that subject, we needed to use XAMPP to build a software to showcase our software development and managerial skills.
-XAMPP is basically a cross-platform FOSS stack package, containing Apache, MariaDB, and other PHP, Perl interpreters.
-The code here, in this repository is a very stripped down version of the software that I had built along with another teammate(_who still hasn't joined GitHub as of this commit_) in a span of 48 hours.
+XAMPP is basically a cross-platform FOSS stack package, containing Apache, MariaDB, and PHP, Perl interpreters.
+The code here, in this repository is a very stripped down version of the software that my teammate(_who still hasn't joined GitHub as of this commit_) and I had built in a span of 48 hours.

 ## Introduction